 Glow Gardens in Langley, British Columbia

 Here’s a Christmas light show that comes with some tasty snacks.
-The 15-minute drive through Langley, B.C.’s Glow Gardens begins with a welcome from Santa’s elves, complete with a complementary bag of mini-donuts, popcorn and a souvenir ornament, all included in the purchase of a pass.
-As you munch, roll down the windows for a glimpse of a glittering glacial foyer, 100-foot animated light tunnel and a three-storey shimmering tree.
+The 20-minute drive through “A Fairytale Christmas” at Langley, B.C.’s Glow Gardens begins with a welcome from Santa’s elves and beloved storybook characters, complete with a complementary bag of mini-donuts, popcorn and a souvenir ornament, all included in the purchase of a pass.
+As you munch, roll down the windows for a glimpse of the glittering glacial foyer, 100-foot animated light tunnel and a three-storey shimmering tree.
 Bonus: You can order holiday poinsettias and pick them up on-site.

 Check out these heartwarming, joyful photos from across Canada.